qlikstar/JsonExporterService/README.md

 3. By using a JSON file and uploading the file using `/user/bulk/import` endpoint.

 Using the method `1`, we can directly get back the results.
-Whereas, using method `2` and `3`, if the data is valid, the request gets `ACCEPTED` and the endpoint responds back with a Bulk JOB UUID and a status.
+Whereas, using method `2` and `3`, if the data is valid, the request gets `202:ACCEPTED` and the endpoint responds back with a Bulk JOB UUID and a status.
 This bulk job UUID can be queried later, to retrieve the status of the bulk job, using the following endpoint `/user/bulk/{UUID}`.